kenmcgarry/DrugSideEffects/R/README.md

 `reviewers_JBI_DrugList.R` - performs (so far) the majority of the processing to generate the candidates drugs for repurposing.

+`reviewers_JBI_pathways.R` - obtains the target proteins for each drug and performs an analysis on their shared pathways.

 `reviewers_JBI_run.R` - calls in the functions defined by reviewers_JBI_DrugList.R, assumes data structures are already loaded in.
 Then runs the functions and generates the candidate drugs. for example:
 ``` sh
 setwd("C:/R-files/sider")    # point to where my code lives